Wedding at the Renaissance Hotel Minneapolis

 Champagne Time

+During this time, the groom and groomsmen were getting ready in their room.
+You could also feel excitement in the air.
+The super good-looking groom was impatient to see his fiancée.
 He got ready with the help of his father, and I tried to take advantage of the beautiful room and the natural light.
 He also read a letter from his fiancé, struggling not to cry.
+After, the guys gathered and opened champagne.

 First look at the Empire Builder room